 Browse the five decades below to learn more about UVic's rich history.
 This brief overview focuses on some of the highlights from the university's creation in 1963 up to the UVic we know today.
-Additionally, visit our people section to learn more about key figures in UVic's past, browse the photo gallery to view photos from the past 50 years and explore our stories' section which will be updated with features on UVic landmarks and memories.
+Additionally, visit our people section to learn more about key figures in UVic's past, browse the photo gallery to view photos from the past 50 years and explore our stories' section which feature UVic landmarks and memories.

 For UVic, the 1960s were a period of transformation.
 First, the institution transitioned from Victoria College into a university.
 Then UVic moved from its old campus at Lansdowne to the new Gordon Head campus.
 The first half of the 1960s saw the university split between these two campuses.